dxos-deprecated/feed-store/README.md

 > If the feed exists but is not loaded it will load the feed instead of creating a new one.

-- `path: String`: A require name to identify and index the feed to open.
+- `path: string`: A require name to identify and index the feed to open.
 - `options: Object`: Feed options.
   - `metadata: Object`: Serializable object with custom data about the feed.
   - `[...hypercoreOptions]`: Hypercore options.